Have you heard of the Rule of Seven?

 Step #1: Identify Your Target Audiences

-- Identify the channels that are most effective to contact your users
+• Identify the most effective channels to contact your users.

 Step #3: Create Content

-Follow your brand’s content style guide to ensure consistent voice and tone, grammar and punctuation
+• Decide on the type of content you will use.
+Follow your brand’s content style guide to ensure consistent voice and tone, grammar and punctuation, and personalization in content that provides greater user engagement.

-Create a content schedule to plan and send your content in logical order.
-For example, if you have sent an email with common Q&As, you can follow up sending a video with instructions how to use a product or service.
+• Create a content schedule to plan and send your content in logical order.
+For example, if you have sent an email with common Q&As, you can follow up by sending a video with instructions on how to use a product or service.

 Step #4: Automate Content